irenanguyenn/SecureChat/README.md

 ---

 ## Security Implementation
-SecureChatBeta has been designed with a strong emphasis on web security.
+SecureChat has been designed with a strong emphasis on web security.
 Below are the core protections in place:

 ### Input Validation & Sanitization
 - **`sanitizeInput()` / `escapeHTML()`**: Neutralize any potentially harmful characters before rendering or storing user input.